AhmedMKhattab/AoUPRS/README.md

 ```

 ## Example Notebooks
-For a detailed example, refer to the provided Jupyter notebook in the [notebooks directory] (https://github.com/AhmedMKhattab/AoUPRS/tree/main/notebooks).
+For a detailed example, refer to the provided Jupyter notebook in the [notebooks directory](https://github.com/AhmedMKhattab/AoUPRS/tree/main/notebooks)
+.
 This notebook demonstrates how to use the AoUPRS package to calculate PRS step-by-step.

 ## License

-This project is licensed under the MIT License - see the [LICENSE] (https://github.com/AhmedMKhattab/AoUPRS/blob/main/LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/AhmedMKhattab/AoUPRS/blob/main/LICENSE) file for details.

 ## Author
 Ahmed Khattab